furmangg/automating-azure-analysis-services/README.md

 * **Server** - The name of your Azure Analysis Services instance.
 This is not the full asazure:// URI.
 This is just the final section saying the name of your server.

 The AAD application must be granted contribute permissions in the Access Control (IAM) in the Azure Analysis Services.

-This ResumeAzureAS sample was published before ADF supported connecting to web activities with the ADF managed service identity (MSI).
-Certainly you can use that instead of clientID/secret.